 Advice to Nurses, Paramedics & Other Health Professionals on Becoming an Expedition Medic and Appropriate WMT Training

 WMT invites nurses and other healthcare professionals including paramedics and physiotherapists with an interest in wilderness medicine to attend our courses.
-This document aims to help you choose which course(s) are most suitable for you between our Explorer series and Medic series of courses.
+This page aims to help you choose which course(s) are most suitable for you between our Explorer series and Medic series of courses.

 Qualifications & Accreditation